postwait/node-amqp/README.md

 Options provided as individual fields will override values given in the URL.

+If a defaultExchange is provided, the the name specified will be used as the default exchange on which connection.publish will operate.

 After a connection is established the `'connect'` event is fired as it is with any `net.Connection` instance.
 AMQP requires a 7-way handshake which